RyotaBannai/PHP_project/laravel_playground/laravel_docker_new/README.md

 ```

 ### Guard
-- The Auth facade uses the 'web' guard by default if none is specified.
-So for example: Auth::user() is doing this by default: Auth::guard('web')->user()
+- The Auth facade uses the `web` guard by default if none is specified.
+So for example: `Auth::user()` is doing this by default: `Auth::guard('web')->user()`
-- The other auth driver out of the box called 'api'.
-So for example you can call your middleware like this: $this->middleware('auth:api'); This will check that the user is authenticated by api_token instead of session.
-You would use this if your application has an API endpoint allowed for logged in users only. then a user can make a request like yourapp.com/api-method?api_token=blahblah.
+- The other auth driver out of the box called `api`.
+So for example you can call your middleware like this: `$this->middleware('auth:api');` This will check that the user is authenticated by api_token instead of session.
+You would use this if your application has an API endpoint allowed for logged in users only.
+Then a user can make a request like `yourapp.com/api-method?api_token=blahblah`.
 ```php
 Auth::guest()  // is a opposit of Auth:check()
 Auth::check()